neurobagel/documentation/docs/user_guide/production_deployment.md

 #### Add data to the node

-By default, any JSONLD data in the [`./data`](https://github.com/neurobagel/recipes/tree/main/data) subdirectory of your `recipes` directory will be automatically uploaded to the graph store.
+By default, any JSONLD data in the [`./data`](https://github.com/neurobagel/recipes/tree/main/data) subdirectory of your deployment recipe directory will be automatically uploaded to the graph store.

 To add the dataset JSONLD files for your node, you can either: